If you’re looking to visit a country that feels like something from a fairy tale, you’d be hard-pressed to find somewhere more perfect than Germany.

 Located in the central state of Hesse, the medieval town of Frankenberg dates from 1233, when it was first built at the junction of two major trade routes.
 Although the town has suffered several bad fires in its history, much of its beautiful historic architecture has either survived or been rebuilt.

 One of its stand-out attractions is the Old Town Hall, built with a half-timbered base and crowned with multiple towers.
-Wandering around, you’ll also discover other enchanting buildings like the Gothic Liebfrauenkirche cathedral, the Stone House, and numerous residential buildings with half-timbered design.
+Wandering around, you’ll also discover other enchanting buildings like the Gothic Liebfrauenkirche cathedral, the Stone House, and numerous residential buildings with half-timbered designs.

 Closest Major City: Würzburg (75.9 km)